caseydedore/godot-level-importer/readme.md

 * Most level geometry is static and has collisions.
 * Geometry is not too complex or dense.
 For example, target early-mid 2000s era complexity.
 * Geometry is split into individual meshes where logical.
+* Most geometry is lightmapped.
-* Logic and interactive objects are self-contained placeholders (replaced by PackedScenes during import).
+* Logic driven, interactive, or particularly complex objects are represented by placeholders and replaced by PackedScenes during import.
 * Lighting is managed in Godot.
 * Logic is managed in Godot.
+* Level objects are not modified directly after import.
+The level object, or scene in Godot terms, is added to another scene as a child.
+All remaining work is achieved under a parent.

 ## Setup
 * Add plugin to `addons` directory in the Godot project root.